vitessio/website/content/docs/advanced/vreplication.md

   be kept up-to-date from the data coming from the binlog.
 For example, joins are not supported.
-* Correctness verification (to be implemented): VReplication can verify that the target table is an exact representaion of the select statement from the source by capturing consistent snapshots of the source and target and comparing them against each other.
+* Correctness verification (to be implemented): VReplication can verify that the target table is an exact representation of the select statement from the source by capturing consistent snapshots of the source and target and comparing them against each other.
 This step can be done without the need to create special